 IV.
-Selected Topics of Note in the Current Draft.
+Selected Highlights of the Draft Criminal Records Accuracy Act.

 - a.
-Animating Principles.
-This act is premised on at least three Principles: - 1.
-Society at large has a vital interest in the accuracy of criminal history record information. - 2.
-Subjects of criminal history record information are entitled to have that information be accurate. - 3.
-The government has an obligation to collect, maintain, and disseminate accurate criminal history record information.
+Principles.
+The act is premised on three principles: - i.
+Society at large has a vital interest in the accuracy of criminal history record information. - ii.
+Subjects are entitled to have the information kept about them under this [act] be accurate criminal history record information. - iii.
+The government has an obligation to collect, maintain, store, and disseminate accurate criminal history record information.

-Reasonable minds may and do differ on how to implement these principles, but they may be helpful to remember when considering the merits of the draft.
+Reasonable minds may and do differ on how to implement these principles, but they are at the core of what the Drafting Committee attempted to accomplish.